a2800276/gaml/README.md

 # About

-Fairly haml-ish like html templating for GO.
+Fairly haml-ish like html templating for Go.

 Makes it easier to type up html by hand by avoiding having to type superfluous angled bracked, closing tags, and some other redundancies.